alexander-saushev/AI_Digital_test_assignment/README.md

-# Test Assignment for AI.Digital
+# Test Assignment for AI Digital

 This repository contains a Dockerized application consisting of three containers:
 **ETL**, **Dashboard**, and **PostgreSQL database**.